We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 How to Drain a Hot Tub Using the Drain Valve

-STEP 1: Locate and remove the valve cap.
+Step 1: Locate and remove the valve cap.

 Make sure that the power is off to the hot tub by completely unplugging the tub or turning off the circuit breaker for hardwired hot tub setups.
 The power needs to be disconnected because the pumps and jets can become damaged if they are used when there isn’t any water in the hot tub.

 With the tub turned off, search for the valve cap.
 The valve cap for the drainage valve is usually located on the side of the hot tub, near the base.
 Its position allows the valve to drain water from the lowest point within the tub.
-Look for a black, grey, or sometimes white valve cap and pull it out to reveal the drainage valve.
+Look for a black, gray, or sometimes white valve cap and pull it out to reveal the drainage valve.

 Some hot tubs have a hollow enclosure where the drainage valve and other important components can be kept out of sight.
 If that’s the case for your hot tub, you will need to move the panel that is preventing access to the valve.

-STEP 2: Identify the type of drain valve and connect a garden hose.
+Step 2: Identify the type of drain valve and connect a garden hose.

 Inspect the drain valve to determine how it works before proceeding.
 Some drain valves operate with a standard ball valve lever that just needs to be turned 90 degrees to open or close the drain.
-These are the easiest to identify and use, but there are several other types of hot tub drain valves.
+These are the easiest for you to identify and use, but there are several other types of hot tub drain valves.
 There are valves that open by rotating the valve and pulling it out to drain the water and valves that need to be pulled all the way out to connect the drainage hose, then pushed halfway back in to start the flow of water.

 If you aren’t certain how your drainage valve works, check the user manual and consult the manufacturer’s website for instructions.
 Once you have located and identified the drainage valve, connect a garden hose to the valve and run the garden hose to a nearby drain.

-STEP 3: Open the valve to drain the hot tub.
+Step 3: Open the valve to drain the hot tub.

 The draining process can take up to 2 hours, but you don’t need to supervise if it is properly set up.
 Just make sure the hose is actually draining to the correction location, then check back periodically, and at least after 1 to 2 hours.